 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 The Management Discipline within University of Galway’s J.E.
 Cairnes School of Business and Economics offers competitive internships on two Masters programmes.
-The internships are available on the MSc in Human Resource Management and the MSc in Strategy, Innovation and People Management.
+The internships are available on the MSc in Human Resource Management and the MSc in Management and Sustainability.
 Our programmes are among the first in the country to offer management internships at the postgraduate level.
 Students have the option of two pathways to achieve their Masters, The Internship Pathway or the Consultancy Pathway.
 The internship offering demonstrates University of Galway’s focus on continuous improvement and commitment to providing students with an opportunity for work-based learning.